BinaryIgor/blog/posts/modular-monolith-and-microservices-data.md

     2. rollback or compensate first state change in module A, in response to the failure event
     3. if failure in A, retry

 **Here, we have a process that not only spans two modules, but might also need to be rolled back or compensated; it is perfectly doable and we have an established, battle-proven way of doing so: the [Saga Pattern](https://microservices.io/patterns/data/saga.html)**.
 Essentially, it is a sequence of local (per-module) transactions, the course of which is coordinated by events.
-I plan to write a dedicated, more detailed post about long running processes and distributed transactions of this kind, so stay tuned (link will follow).
+I plan to write [a dedicated, more detailed post about long-running processes and distributed transactions](/data-consistency-transactions-delays-processes.html) of this kind, so stay tuned (*added 2026-01-26*).

 ### Non-transactional data {#synchronization-non-transactional-data}